pikepdf/pikepdf/docs/index.rst

 * Alter a PDF to meet a target specification such as PDF/A or PDF/X
 * Create deliberately malformed PDFs for testing purposes

-**This is experimental.
-Some features are missing.**

 What it cannot and never will do:

 * Rasterize PDF pages for display (that is, produce an image that shows what a PDF page looks like at a particular resolution/zoom level) – use Ghostscript instead
-* Convert from PDF to other similar print formats like epub, XPS, DjVu, Postscript – use MuPDF
+* Convert from PDF to other similar print formats like epub, XPS, DjVu, Postscript – use MuPDF or PyMuPDF
 * Print

 Architecture